afhoffman/fteulator/README.md

 is to think through activities involved with a project or duty, add them individually, and get some idea of what the FTE estimate is.

-A known issue is that the table will not allow you to add more than 5 activities at a time.
-You can add them, but they won't be displayed.
-Doing more than 5 things is ill-advised, anyway.
+Doing more than 5 things is ill-advised, but adding more than 5 items will turn the table into a virtual scroll area with sticky header.
 For now, the "project name" field is only cosmetic with the intent of make it easier to add some sort of import/export functionality in the future.